articulate/authentic/README.md

 ## Motivation

-The process of validating JWT's against JWK's is [quite involved](https://auth0.com/blog/navigating-rs256-and-jwks/), but at the end of the day, you've probably got an auth server with a `/.well-known/openid-configuration` endpoint, and you just want to know if an incoming JWT is valid.
+The process of validating JWT's against JWK's is [quite involved](https://auth0.com/blog/navigating-rs256-and-jwks/), but at the end of the day, you probably have an auth server with a `/.well-known/openid-configuration` endpoint, and you just want to know if an incoming JWT is valid.
 End of story.
-You don't want to fumble with parsing the JWT, matching `kid` values, converting certs, and caching JWK's.
+You don't want to fumble with parsing the JWT, matching `kid` values, converting certs, or caching JWK's.

 Now you don't need to.
-Initialize `authentic` with your base `oidcURI`, and you'll receive a function that accepts a JWT and validates it.
+Initialize `authentic` with an `issWhitelist`, and you'll receive a function that accepts a JWT and validates it.
 The rest is handled for you.

 ## Usage